The Truth of Prometheus (The Play)

 STRANGER.

-Prometheus reaches the nearby river and sees his own reflection.
-He is baffled by the encounter and the episode, with the unknown stranger.
+(Prometheus approaches the nearby river and gazes at his own reflection.
+He is left bewildered by the vision and the voice of the mysterious stranger.)

 SCENE III.